 Gather your materials.
 I admit I LOVE creating these little LEGO creations.
 It takes me back to when I’d challenge myself as a child with LEGO.
 If this isn’t your thing you can still do challenges with simple creations like these we did a few months back.

-I always make two exactly the same and then dismantle one so my daughter has a model and all the pieces she needs to recreate it.
-Soon I will be putting all the pieces for all 4 in one pot and let her sort them, but we aren’t there yet.
+I always make two exactly the same.
+Then dismantle one so my daughter has a model and all the pieces she needs to recreate it.
+Soon I will put the pieces for all 4 in one pot and let her sort them.
+But we aren’t there yet.
 No need to make this more challenging that needed.
-It’s supposed to be fun.
+It’s a fun activity for her right now.

 Though the challenge wasn’t easy, she still loved them and these symbols of St. Patrick’s Day gave us a chance to talk about leprechauns, rainbows with pots of gold and the end of them, and Ireland.
 One of the main goals of these holiday-themed activities is sparking interest in the holiday, it’s symbols and traditions.